RascalTwo/TwitchVODChatDownloader/README.md

 It will output the offset time, author, and message of all messages that contain the `Query`

+> If `colorama` is installed, the query within outputted messages will be highlighted

-### Messags
+### Messages

-The message objects are formated as such:
+The message objects are formatted as such:

 ```json
 {